mwnickerson/bloodhound_mcp/README.md

 - **Certificate Services**: Investigate ADCS infrastructure and certificate templates
 - **Custom Cypher Queries**: Execute advanced Neo4j queries for complex analysis
 - **Graph Search**: Find shortest paths between security principals
+- **Asset Grouping**: Group assets together
+- **Data Quality**: Get more information on the data quality in BloodHound
+- **OpenGraph Support**: CRUD Operations on Custom Nodes to support the newest version of BloodHound!
+    - *Requires* BloodHound 8.0 or greater
+    - This is just implemented and has not been througohly tested

 ### Advanced Features
 - Natural language querying of BloodHound data